adjust/xamarin_sdk/doc/xamarin_ios.md

 #### Adjust Logging

-You can increase or decrease the amount of logs you see in tests by calling setting `LogLevel` property on your `ADJConfig` instance with one of the following
+You can increase or decrease the amount of logs you see in tests by setting `LogLevel` property on your `ADJConfig` instance with one of the following parameters:
-parameters:

 ```csharp
 config.LogLevel = ADJLogLevel.Verbose; // enable all logging